Crispy and creamy, garlicky and delicious, this recipe for Smashed Fingerling Potatoes will quickly become a family

 While waiting for the potatoes to cool down, you can get started on chopping the chives.
 I’ve had chives in my herb garden for decades.
 Since they are perennials, they usually come back, year after year.
 They are also one of the first herbs to appear in the spring and today I am taking advantage of that.

-Regular chives have mildly onion-flavored leaves which are round and hollow.
+Regular chives have mildly onion-flavored leaves that are round and hollow.
 The latter will yield pretty purple blossoms, which are also edible.
 Both varieties pair perfectly with our smashed fingerling yellow potatoes.

 So by now, our potatoes have cooled down.
 Drizzle your baking pan with about one tablespoon of olive oil and grab your potato masher.

 Transfer potatoes on a baking sheet and with the help of a potato masher, lightly smash each potato.
 If you do not have a potato masher, you can always use a fork or even a thick-bottomed glass.
 Drizzle another tablespoon of olive oil over the smashed potatoes and add a few springs of thyme.

 Bake in a preheated oven set at 450°F for about 20-25 minutes, turning them over at the halfway mark.
 Once they are done, remove from the oven, sprinkle generously with garlic chives and serve immediately.

 Please note that you can use any herbs with these smashed potatoes: cilantro, parsley, and tarragon are all great options.
 You can also sprinkle paprika, cayenne, cumin or even chili powder if you like heat.

 As far as other toppings are concerned, I am going to put on my dietitian’s hat and encourage you to enjoy this wonderful unrefined, unprocessed and whole food as is.
 There really is no need to cover up this wonderful spud.